mikgor/DRIVER-ASSISTANT/README.md

   Loads images from inference config `images_path`, applies chosen functions to each of images and displays them.
+All detected bounding boxes (from detection and segmentation) are saved to separate .csv files.

 * Inference (videos) [2]